Dive into Self-Supervised Learning for Medical Image Analysis: Data, Models and Tasks: Discussions and Future Directions

-From the perspective of task design principles, one intrinsic defect of current predictive and generative SSL tasks requires to be resolved for robust representation learning, otherwise, contrastive SSL would be more reliable.
-That is, the objective of many pretext tasks is so harsh that even a medical expert cannot accomplish it, which departs the purpose of self-discovering semantically useful information contained in medical images.
-Two SSL tasks are typical for our discussion: Jigsaw puzzling and MG.
-In Jigsaw puzzling, 3D volumetric data is always split into dozens of cubes that are then shuffled in one of the hundreds of orders.
+For other SSL types, predictive and generative tasks generally show distinct performance in different target tasks.
+From the perspective of task design principles, there exists one intrinsic defect in current predictive and generative SSL tasks: the objective of many pretext tasks is so harsh that even a medical expert cannot accomplish it, which departs the purpose of self-discovering semantically useful information contained in medical images.
+Two SSL tasks are typical for our discussion: Jigsaw and MG.
+In Jigsaw, 3D volumetric data is always split into dozens of cubes and then shuffled in one of the hundreds of orders.
 There is a high probability that a cube contains only a small branch of an organ.
+Additionally, some small misaligned cubes do not affect the main anatomy at all.
 Hence, it is unjustified to force the network put dozens of cubes in exactly the right order.
-Actually, some small misaligned cubes do not affect the main anatomy at all.
 In MG, the network is tasked with recovering every pixel in the medical data even if some patch is meaningless for clinical diagnosis.
 There are many possible appearances for masked areas in line with the correct anatomical structure rather than only the original ground truth.
-Due to such rigid self-labelling, the network tends to either find shortcuts or trivial solutions to solve the SSL task or just overfit the training labels, which is incapable of mining useful information for target tasks.
+Due to such rigid self-labelling, the network tends to find shortcuts or trivial solutions, failing to mine valuable information.
 Therefore, we believe it is necessary to develop SSL tasks to focus on salient prior knowledge, such as constructing surrogate labels with some variability but still obeying the pathological prior.

-Recently, there is a growing interest in integrating different SSL tasks into a framework to achieve better performance \citep{dong2021self, taher2022caid}, e.g. combining contrastive and generative tasks to learn both global and fine-grained features.
-We admit that multi-task learning prevents representations from being skewed toward a particular pretext task and pushes the representations to be more robust and high-quality.
+Recently, there is a growing interest in integrating different SSL tasks into a framework to achieve better performance \citep{dong2021self, taher2022caid}, e.g. combining contrastive and generative tasks to learn both global and local features.
+It is acknowledged that multi-task learning prevents representations from being skewed towards a particular pretext task and pushes the representations to be more robust and high-quality.
 However, such paradigms render the self-training stage complicated and costly.
-Besides, the weight of each sub-task is non-trivial to search \citep{jin2021automated}.
+Besides, the weight of each sub-task is not trivial to search \citep{jin2021automated}.
 We expect to see more simple yet effective work for medical imaging in the future.